yennanliu/CS_basics/doc/cheatsheet/sliding_window.md

 ## 0) Concept
 1. two pointers
 2. while loop
-3. somd conditions for start and end
+3. some conditions for start and end

 ### 0-1) Framework